i3visio/osrframework/README.md

 ```
 python configure_maltego.py
 ```
-This will create a .mtz file under:
+This will create a new .mtz file under:
 ```
 <INSTALLATION_FOLDER>/osrframework/transforms/lib/
 ```